scred47/pleezer/README.md

 ### Stateless Configuration

 **pleezer** operates statelessly and loads user settings, such as normalization and audio quality, when it connects.
 To apply changes, disconnect and reconnect.
-This limitation arises from the Deezer Connect protocol.
+This limitation is due to the Deezer Connect protocol.

 Command-line options handle settings that cannot be managed statelessly.

 ### Configuring the Secrets File

-For authentication, **pleezer** requires a `secrets.toml` file that includes either:
+For authentication, **pleezer** requires a `secrets.toml` file containing either:

 - **email** and **password**: Your Deezer account email address and password, or
 - **arl**: The Authentication Reference Link for your Deezer account.
 If present, this will override the email and password authentication.
 ARLs expire over time, so using email and password authentication is preferred for long-term access.